4D Radar-Inertial Odometry based on Gaussian Modeling and Multi-Hypothesis Scan Matching: Gaussian modeling

 \subsection{Initialization}

-The model $\mathcal{G}$ is initialized with all $\mathbf{s}_j$ set to 0 (indicating unit scale), and all $\hat{\mathbf{q}}_j$ set to the unit quaternion.
-As for $\boldsymbol{\mu}_j$, we perform a Bisecting K-Means clustering to find initial estimates for the centers of the Gaussians.
+First, it is necessary to determine $N$, that is, the number of 3D Gaussians in the model.
+We propose choosing $N$ proportionally based on the number of points, so that richer scans can be represented with more Gaussians.
+The proportion should also consider the sparsity of the point clouds generated by the radar used.
+The model $\mathcal{G}$ is then initialized with all $\mathbf{s}_j$ set to 0 (indicating unit scale), and all $\mathbf{q}_j$ set to the unit quaternion.
+As for $\boldsymbol{\mu}_j$, we perform Bisecting K-Means clustering to find initial estimates for the centers of the Gaussians.
+Compared to voxel-based clustering used by NDT or VGICP \cite{ndt,vgicp}, this approach produces fewer spurious Gaussians from outlier points, as K-Means is biased towards higher density areas.